 - rlimit_as Sets the Address Space resource limit for the service.
-One parameter is required, which is either a positive integer representing the number of bytes to set the limit to (K or M may be used to specify kilo bytes/megabytes) or "UNLIMITED".
+One parameter is required, which is either a positive integer representing the number of bytes to set the limit to (K or M may be used to specify kilobytes/megabytes) or "UNLIMITED".
 Due to the way Linux's libc malloc is implemented, it is more useful to set this limit than rlimit_data, rlimit_rss and rlimit_stack.
 This resource limit is only implemented on Linux systems. - rlimit_cpu Sets the maximum number of CPU seconds that the service may use.
 One parameter is required, which is either a positive integer representing the number of CPU seconds limit to, or "UNLIMITED". - rlimit_data Sets the maximum data size resource limit for the service.
+One parameter is required, which is either a positive integer representing the number of bytes or "UNLIMITED". - rlimit_rss Sets the maximum resident set size limit for the service.
+Setting this value low will make the process a likely candidate for swapping out to disk when memory is low.
 One parameter is required, which is either a positive integer representing the number of bytes or "UNLIMITED". - rlimit_stack Set the maximum stack size limit for the service.
-One parameter is required, which is either a positive integer representing the number of bytes or "UNLIM ITED". - Sets the time span that access to all services on all deny time IP addresses are denied to someone that sets off the SENSOR.
+One parameter is required, which is either a positive integer representing the number of bytes or "UNLIM-ITED". - Sets the time span that access to all services on all deny time IP addresses are denied to someone that sets off the SENSOR.
 The unit of time is in minutes.
-Valid options are: FOREVER, NEVER, and a numeric value. causes the IP address not to be purged until xinetd is restarted.
-NEVER has the effect of IP address.
-A typical time logging the offending value would be 60 minutes.
-This should stop most DOS while allowing IP addresses that come from a pool to be recycled for legitimate purposes. must be used in conjunction with the SENSOR option flag.
+Valid options are: FOREVER, NEVER, and a numeric value.
+FOREVER causes the IP address not to be purged until xinetd is restarted.
+NEVER has the effect of just the offending IP address.
+A typical time logging value would be 60 minutes.
+This should stop most DOS while allowing IP addresses that come from a attacks pool to be recycled for legitimate purposes.
+This must be used in conjunction with the SENSOR option flag.